MASHOD0/MASHOD0/README.md

 - 🌱 I’m currently learning data science .
 - 👯 I’m looking to collaborate on AI & ML and automation related  projects .
 - 🤔 I’m looking for help with Natural Search and Sentiment Analysis related problems in my projects .
-- 💬 Ask me about AI , Python and R.
+- 💬 Ask me about AI , Python and R .

 ## ⚙️ &nbsp;GitHub Analytics